 Towards Zero Waste Education Centre

-The centre aims to develop an awareness of waste as an issue for sustainability by highlighting the issues of current consumption and disposal practices.
-The space encourages visitors to evaluate the environmental consequences of their behaviour, while also encouraging the development of a sustainable future for Brisbane.
-Visitors are encouraged to 'rethink their rubbish' and begin their own journey Towards Zero Waste because, together, we can all make a difference.
+The centre aims to develop an awareness of waste as an issue for sustainability.
+It highlights the issues of current consumption and disposal practices.
+The space encourages visitors to evaluate the environmental consequences of their behaviour.
+It also encourages the development of a sustainable future for Brisbane.
+The centre encourages visitors to 'rethink their rubbish' and begin their own journey Towards Zero Waste.
+Together, we can all make a difference.